The Value of Ancillary Services for Electrolyzers: Preliminaries

 \subsection{Electrolyzers}

-Electrolyzers are electrochemical assets that consume power and water, splitting the water molecules into oxygen and hydrogen.
-We limit our focus on conventional electrolysis technologies such as alkaline and polymer electrolyte membrane In reality, the electrolyzer efficiency is a non-linear function of the consumed power, with a peak efficiency at around $30$\% nominal loading.
-To avoid a non-linear model while accurately representing the physics of the electrolyzer, we apply an electrolyzer model as proposed by \cite{manuel}, where the hydrogen production curve is approximated by a \textit{piece-wise linear function}, at the cost of adding a set of binary variables.
+Electrolyzers are electrochemical devices that consume electricity and water to split water molecules into hydrogen and oxygen.
+This study focuses on alkaline electrolyzers, but can also be adopted to polymer electrolyte membrane (PEM) electrolyzers, which are both low-temperature and mature technologies \citep{Gtz2016}.
+We leave high-temperature solid oxide technologies for future research.

+The efficiency of an electrolyzer is a non-linear function of its power consumption, with peak efficiency typically observed at around 30\% of nominal load.
+To accurately represent this behavior while avoiding non-linearities, we adopt the model proposed by \cite{manuel}.
+This approach approximates the hydrogen production curve, which represents the relationship between hydrogen output and electricity consumption, using a \textit{piecewise linear function} that requires the inclusion of binary variables.
+Alternatively, a linear or conic relaxation of the production curve, as suggested in \cite{enrica}, could be utilized.

-Furthermore, electrolyzers are subject to three separate \textit{operational states}, namely online, standby, and off.
-In the online state, the electrolyzer produces hydrogen and consumes electricity.
-Due to safety concerns, this state has a minimum loading of around $10$\%.
-In the standby state, the electrolyzer is not producing hydrogen, but consuming a small amount of electrical energy to maintain the ability to resume hydrogen production and transition into the online state within seconds or minutes.
-Finally, in the off state, the system is shut off completely, no longer consuming electricity nor producing hydrogen.
-Once the electrolyzer enters this state, it requires up to a couple of hours to transition to the online state.
+Electrolyzers operate in three distinct \textit{operational states}: online, standby, and off.
+In the online state, the electrolyzer actively produces hydrogen and consumes electricity, and its power setpoint can be controlled within ramp rate limits.
+However, the electrolyzer has a minimum loading requirement of 10-40\%, as lower loads could lead to unsafe operation due to mixture of hydrogen and oxygen gas \citep{deGroot2022}.
+For larger modular systems, lower minimum loading rates can be achieved \citep{lesniak2024advancedschedulingelectrolyzermodules}.
+In the standby state, the electrolyzer does not produce hydrogen, but consumes a small amount of electricity to remain ready for rapid transition to the online state in seconds or minutes.
+In the off state, the system is completely shut down, neither consuming electricity nor producing hydrogen, and requires up to several hours to transition back to the online state.

+These operational states are modeled not only to provide a more accurate representation of the electrolyzer but also to ensure that reserves are not offered when the electrolyzer is in the off state, as its startup time is too slow, or in the capacity range below 10\%, where reserve provision is infeasible.
+We assume that the electrolyzer has a ramp rate sufficient to fully participate in all the considered markets.
+However, our proposed formulation can be adjusted to account for ramp rate limitations over a time frame of up to one hour.
+Beyond this, ramp rate constraints would need to be incorporated into the day-ahead market bidding process.
+For more information on the technological specifications of various electrolyzer technologies, we refer to \cite{Gtz2016}.